krateoplatformops/azuredevops-provider-kog-chart/README.md

 ### PipelinePermission

-The `PipelinePermission` resource is used to manage permissions for Azure DevOps pipelines.
+The `PipelinePermission` resource is used to manage permissions for Azure DevOps pipelines to access resources.

+Examples of protected resources include:
+- Agent pools
+- Secret variables in variable groups
+- Secure files
+- Service connections
+- Environments
+- Repositories

+Reference to the official [Azure DevOps REST API documentation](https://learn.microsoft.com/en-us/azure/devops/pipelines/security/resources?view=azure-devops) for more details on pipeline permissions and how they work.

 #### PipelinePermission operations